Pages

 Studies of innate responses in mothers The cry of an infant will elicit an alarm response in women.
 The sight of a baby elicits a warm, emotional response, a desire to hold, to kiss, to cuddle.
 In fact it doesnt have to be a baby.
 Anything with Big eyes and a small face can evoke emotional and hormonal responses.
 Puppies, kittens, all small helpless creatures tend to evoke a care response in many women.
 Women are created to nurture weak, helpless, needy things even Men.

-IS THIS "MOTHER LOVE" IMPORTANT FOR HUMAN BEINGS --
+IS THIS "MOTHER LOVE" IMPORTANT FOR HUMAN BEINGS? --

 Studies of mothering in monkeys (briefly tell the story of the baby monkeys raised without mothers) No mother love = difficulty relating to others; difficulties sharing, difficulties finding mates, difficulties raising their own infants.
 Generations are disrupted.
 The Love you received as an infant is what allows you to Love.
 Love is passed down from generation to generation.
 If the chain of love and trust is disrupted, it is difficult to reestablish.
 If you are able to love your wife, you should probably give credit to your Mother.
 That should give wives a whole new perspective on their Mother-in-Laws.